benedictdudel/pandoc-letter-din5008/README.md

 - `address`

-If you want to add some options to the `scrlttr2` document class, you can list them via the `letteroption` yaml variable like in the example above.
+If you want to add some options to the `scrlttr2` document class, you can list them via the `letteroption` yaml variable.